yukoba/nd4j/gpu_native_backends.md

 # JCublas Backend for GPUs

-*ND4J's GPU backend is currently undergoing a rewrite.
-Please use nd4j-x86 for now.*

 You can choose GPUs or native CPUs for your backend linear algebra operations by changing the dependencies in ND4J's POM.xml file.
 Your selection will affect both ND4J and [Deeplearning4j](http://deeplearning4j.org/).
 Check our [dependencies page](dependencies.html) for instructions on configuring your POM.xml file.